 Another theme present in this Preamble is the idea of liberty.

-It can be difficult to establish a single definition because the word means different things to different people.
-However, even back in the late 1700s, all Americans wanted liberty even if they did not agree on what that meant.
+It cannot be easy to establish a single definition because the word means different things to different people.
+However, even back in the late 1700s, all Americans wanted liberty, even if they disagreed on what that meant.

 - Do you think if you lived in the 1700s, the Preamble would have persuaded you to ratify the Constitution?

-Rhetorical devices are powerful tools used to enhance one's writing.
+Rhetorical devices are powerful tools to enhance one's writing.

-Politicians typically use them in speeches by calling others to action, like Ronald Reagan did above.
+Politicians typically use them in speeches by calling others to action, as Ronald Reagan did above.